MineralsCloud/EquationsOfStateOfSolids.jl/docs/src/man/troubleshooting.md

 Depth = 2
 ```

-This page collects some possible errors you may encounter and trick how to fix them.
+This page collects some possible errors you may encounter along with tips on how to fix them.
 If you have some questions about how to use this code, you are welcome to
 [discuss with us](https://github.com/MineralsCloud/EquationsOfStateOfSolids.jl/discussions).